stefanwalther/deploy-docker-swarm/docs/comparison.md

 - Not necessarily platform agnostic (e.g. compared to the usage of Vagrant/Ansible)
 - Completely different implementation on local vs. a cloud-provider implementation

+## Vagrant

+Pros:

+- Platform agnostic
+- Many providers, such as AWS

+Cons:

+-

 ## Vagrant/Ansible